 Healthy is a loose term to be sure.
-In super model circles, no one wants to be corn fed and that includes grits.
 In Southern circles grits aren’t grits if they don’t have a big hunk of butter and cheese.
 Healthy to some people means to cut out all the fat, going from 60 to 0 and maybe even cutting out the salt.

 In Spinach Tiger circles healthy is good old fashioned food, fresh ingredients, and nutrition sensibility.
 It doesn’t mean low calorie; it means lower calorie, which in today’s world of overeating, equates to the right amount of calories to sustain a reasonable weight, kicking out the extremes of feast and famine mentality.
 It also means not using artificial ingredients and chemicals which abound in many “diet” foods.

 My inspiration for this dish comes from the Southern Oyster & Steak Restaurant I posted about here.
-When I love a dish, I try to figure it out, go home and make it more suitable for home cooking and everyday eating.
-I steal ideas, but, I don’t steal the heavy use of fat, cream and butter.
-The key word is heavy, not absent.
+When I love a dish, I try to figure it out, and make it more suitable for home cooking and everyday eating.

 This is the lighter, scaled down version of Southern comfort food, the kind of dish that you can work out hard for an hour and come home to, and feel like you are eating real food that satisfies and nourishes.